-The following are categorized as a minor offense:
+The following are categorized as minor offense:

-- 1. Visibility of cellular phones and/or other unauthorized gadgets during school hours including recess and/or lunch breaks - 2.
-Uttering profane or indecent language - 3.
+- 1. Uttering profane or indecent language - 2.
+Teasing, name-calling, taunting, ridiculing, picking on someone's physical appearance, religion, or beliefs; purposely excluding someone from activities or group work; or any other similar acts of the same level. - 3.
 Two (2) instances of non-submission of reply slips, contracts, and other official school documents and correspondence - 4.
 Non-submission of excuse letter/s for absences upon return to school - 5.
-Two (2) instances of incomplete or improper use of school uniform - Two (2) instances of non-wearing or misuse of school ID - 7.
-Violation of guidelines on general appearance and grooming - 8.
-Littering inside the campus and its immediate premises - Shouting/howling/causing minor interruption of proceedings/activities in the classroom, along corridors, auditorium, chapel, activity rooms, meeting/s or before homeroom period, during recess, lunch and/or during any other official activity - 10.
-Non-observance of the off-limits area - 11.
-Unauthorized use of the elevator - 12.
-Violation of the library and laboratory rule - 13.
-Minor offenses under the Ipad Policy - 14.
-Playing rough games (e.g. wrestling, horse playing, etc which may or may not result in physical injury or destruction of properties) - 15.
-Eating during class hours or inside prohibited areas such as the classroom, AVR, library, auditorium, etc. - 16.
-Minor quarrels among students - 17.
-Every three (3) instances of tardiness in a trimester - 18.
-Every three (3) instances of unexcused absences in a trimester - 19.
-Dress code violation - 20.
-Non-securing of permits, slips and non-compliance to prescribed policies and guidelines (e.g. party slip, equipment slip, etc) - 21.
-Bringing of soft drinks and other carbonated drinks - 22.
-Any offense analogous to any of the aforementioned offenses
+Minor forms of disrespect such as but not limited to making faces, unnecessary noise or actions - 6.
+Two (2) instances of non-wearing or misuse of school ID/ lanyard - 7.
+Violation of guidelines on general appearance and grooming. - 8.
+Littering inside the campus and its immediate premises - 9.
+Shouting/howling/causing minor interruption of proceedings/activities in the classroom, along corridors, auditorium, chapel, activity rooms, meeting/s or before homeroom period, during recess, lunch and/or during any other official activity - 10.
+Unauthorized playing of electronic, board and card games - 11.
+Eating and drinking other than water, in areas designated as a noneating place such as auditoriums, seminar rooms, classrooms (except light snacks such as biscuits and candies), laboratories, libraries, chapels, and study areas inside the buildings. - 12.
+Non-observance of the off-limits area - 13.
+Unauthorized classroom entry - 14.
+Non-observance of the Elevator policy/guidelines - 15.
+Violation of the library and laboratory rule - 16.
+Unclaimed valuables left unattended for more than an hour upon recovery/retrieval - 17.
+Playing rough games (e.g. wrestling, horse playing, etc which may or may not result in physical injury or destruction of properties) - 18.
+Eating during class hours or inside prohibited areas such as the classroom, AVR, library, auditorium, etc. - 19.
+Minor quarrels among students - 20.
+Every three (3) incidents of unexcused absences in a trimester - 21.
+Every three (3) incidents of tardiness in a trimester - 22.
+Dress code violation - 23.
+Non-securing of permits, slips and non-compliance to prescribed policies and guidelines (e.g. , Off-campus slip, Equipment slip, Permit to stay, etc) - 24.
+Unauthorized bringing-in of cutters, pointed objects, hazardous chemicals - 25.
+Violation of the DLSU policy and guidelines on use of trademarks